Compensatory Adjustments In Partition Actions Under California Law

 Down Payments and Purchase Price

-In re Marriage of Leversee (1984) 156 Cal.
+The In re Marriage of Leversee (1984) 156 Cal.
 App.
-3d 891 involved a married couple who prior to marriage had purchased a residence as joint tenants.
+3d 891 case involved a married couple who prior to marriage had purchased a residence as joint tenants.
 Id. at 894.
 The court of appeal held that the lower court erred when it characterized the property as community property, and that the property’s disposition must be pursued in a partition action.
 Id. at 897.
 The court stated that in such a partition action “the court may order an equitable compensatory adjustment to compensate [the plaintiff] for her use of separate funds for the down payment on the residence.”
 Id.
 Similarly in Demetris v.
 Demetris (1954) 125 Cal.
 App.
 2d 440 where one cotenant had paid more than his fair share of the purchase price the court held that the cotenant was entitled to a credit.
 Id. at 444 - 445.
 Therefore, one cotenant may be awarded credit for having paid more than her share of the down payment or purchase price.

 Interest on Payments Made